-After the month in Sarajevo, our Fellows develop impactful Action Projects in their own communities.
+After one-month long Sarajevo Fellowship, our Fellows develop impactful Action Projects in their own communities.

-For the eleven months following their time in Sarajevo, Fellows work on their Action Project: an independent venture focused on promoting democratic values in their own communities.
+For the eleven months following the Sarajevo Fellowship, Fellows work on their Action Project: an independent venture focused on promoting democratic values in their own communities.
 Action Projects are as diverse as Humanity in Action Fellows.
 Fellows apply their new knowledge and perspectives to the communities they impact—in whatever format they find meaningful.
 Past Action projects have been documentaries, arts festivals, and new organizations that serve a public good.
 Planning for the Action Project begins in Sarajevo.

 Become a Fellow